carlthecoder/EzLog/README.md

 The library files can be found at:https://github.com/carlthecoder/EzLogLib

-Feel free to comment if you have any remarks, ideas or just like the library.
+Feel free to leave a comment.

 Happy Coding!